Favorites

 *incl.
 7 % tax plus shipping

-Our organic virgin camelina oil in raw food quality is appreciated for its high content of omega-3 fatty acids (around 40 g per 100 g).
-It is cold-pressed from freshly harvested camelina seed and has a vegetable-like taste that reminds of peas or asparagus.
-Our camelina oil is vegan, lactose- and gluten-free.
+Our organic raw camelina oil is prized for its high levels of omega-3 fatty acids (around 40g per 100g).
+It is cold-pressed from freshly harvested camelina seeds and has a vegetable flavour reminiscent of peas or asparagus.
+Our camelina oil is vegan, lactose-free and gluten-free.

 True or false?
-The difference between flax and false flax
+The difference between true and false flax

-Camelina, also known as false or even wild flax, is not to be confused with flax.
-While the flax plant belongs to the family of Linaceae, camelina is a member of the Brassicaceae family like canola and mustard.
-Therefore, the oils of the two plants taste differently as well: While flaxseed oil has a mild, nutty aroma, camelina oil has a vegetable-like flavour that reminds of peas.
+Camelina, also known as false or wild flax, should not be confused with flax.
+While flax belongs to the Linaceae family, camelina belongs to the Brassicaceae family, like rapeseed and mustard.
+As a result, the oils from the two plants taste different: While flaxseed oil has a mild, nutty flavour, camelina oil has a vegetable-like taste reminiscent of peas.

 Flaxseed oil